luandalmazo/expense-tracker-reactjs/README.md

 ## Hey there!

-This is a expense tracker made by the @traversyMedia orientations, to run this just clone the code, and after that run the following commands:
+This is a expense tracker made by the @traversyMedia orientations, to run this application just clone the code, and after that run the following commands:

 ```npm i```